semrush/intergalactic/website/docs2/components/tab-panel/tab-panel.md

 Addons inside TabPanel.Item have the same margins as addons inside the [Button](/components/button/) component.

-@table-caption Examples of addons for TabPanel
+Table: Examples of addons for TabPanel

 | Addon   | Appearance example        |
 | ------- | ------------------------- |